kyomel/todo-list-cli/README.md

 - `-complete`: Mark a task as completed by specifying its index.
   Example: `todo -complete 1`

+- `-del`: Delete a task from the todo list by specifying its index.
+  Example: `todo -del 2`

 ## Configuration

 The todo list is stored in a JSON file.
 By default, the file is named `.todo.json`, but this can be overridden by setting the `TODO_FILENAME` environment variable.